Last updated:

 Rule logic

 The rule logic defines how rules are evaluated together, either requiring all rules to match or allowing any matching rule to apply.
-Please note that only one operation can be used to evaluate multiple rules at a time.
+Please note that only one combinator can be used to evaluate multiple rules at a time.

 Description